Mascot Idea #1 - Griffin

 This concept is the griffin, a mythical creature merging the Bald Eagle (representing the new America and the Eagle of the Chesapeake Bay) and the English Lion representing the English Monarchy (Coat of Arms).
 William & Mary is surely a national treasure and griffins have been known throughout history as the guardians of treasure.

 Mascot Idea #2 - King and Queen

-This concept is King William III and Queen Mary II serving as joint mascots representing the historic namesakes of the College.
+This concept is King William III and Queen Mary II serving as joint mascots representing the historic namesakes of the William & Mary.
 Their royal king and queen costumes could make use of the W&M colors of green, gold and silver.
 The costumes could reflect the period in which these monarchs lived, or their dress could be more modernized.

 Mascot Idea #3 - Phoenix

 This concept is the phoenix, a mythical and noble bird composed of golden fiery wings and body.
 The phoenix never dies, but is reborn to endure throughout the centuries, and can regenerate, healing any wound.
 In James Blair’s presidential portrait, the phoenix is painted in the background next to the Wren Building to represent W&M’s immortal spirit and resurgence after the fire of 1705.

 This concept is the pug, a breed of small dogs with wrinkly, short-muzzled faces and curled tails.
 Queen Mary II and King William III were both the proud owners of pugs.
 Our pug mascot could be named either William or Mary and the pug mascot costume could include a crown.
 The Pug's motto, multum in parvo, means "a lot in a little," referring to the Pug's great big personality.